-See "STARTSTOPMSGDSN" on page 165 for information on how to specify this data set name for debugger sessions.
+See "STARTSTOPMSGDSN" on page 171 for information on how to specify this data set name for debugger sessions.

 Table 23.
-Parameters for the Non-CICS Debug Session Start and Stop Message Viewer of z/OS Debugger utilities z/OS Debugger Code Coverage provides the following functions:

-Name of parameter Description SSMSGDSN The data set name for the debug session start and stop messages.
+Parameters for the Non-CICS Debug Session Start and Stop Message Viewer of z/OS Debugger utilities Name of parameter SSMSGDSN The data set name for the debug session start and stop messages.
 No default is provided.
 The data set is an MVS sequential data set with FB LRECL 80.
 It must be pre-allocated and accessible to the users using the utility.